Uri6/Genius-Enhancer/README.md

 ##

-A chrome extension that elevates your Genius.com experience by incorporating automation tools and productivity boosters.
+A Chrome extension featuring automation tools, productivity enhancements, and a modern style for Genius.com.

 <hr>